English Colony of Barcelona Football Team: Sociedad de Foot-Ball de Barcelona (1894–96)

 Together with the change of names, came also the change of fields, as the Barcelona club left the Hippodrome of Can Tunis, where they had been playing football, and moved to the Velódromo de la Bonanova, as they were looking for a place of easier access to the city center.
-The first football match played in Bonanova took place on 27 January 1895 and was played by 16 players from the Barcelona Football Society divided into two teams: one dressed in blue and the other one in red.
-From then on, Sunday football games became a regular event at Bonanova, although its vast majority were training matches (Blues vs Reds), such as the one held on 2 February 1895, in which the Blues, captained by Reeves, played with ten men against the eleven of the Reds, captained by Beaty-Pownall, and it was the extra man who made the difference as the Reds won 4–1 in a game that saw both captains score once, while John Parsons (2) and Phillips netted the other three.
+The first football match played in Bonanova took place on 27 January 1895 and was played by 16 players from the Sociedad de Foot-Ball de Barcelona (SF de Barcelona) divided into two teams: one dressed in blue and the other one in red, with the former winning 4–1 with goals from William Parsons (3) and Enrique Morris, while the red's consolation was netted by Samuel Morris.
+From then on, Sunday football games became a regular event at Bonanova, although its vast majority were training matches (Blues vs Reds), such as the one held on 2 February 1895, in which the Reds, captained by the new vice-captain Beaty-Pownall, defeated 10-men Blues, captained by Reeves, in a game that saw both captains score once.
 Also in early February 1895, this group of football pioneers offered the honorary presidency of their society to the British consul William Wyndham, which he accepted; surely a detail that highlights that this entity was, at least, a serious and very well organized group, but despite that, there is no evidence of ever being legally established.
-The Barcelona Football Society had its headquarters next to the Bonanova velodrome, being uniformed with a red shirt and white pants.
+The SF de Barcelona had its headquarters next to the Bonanova velodrome, being uniformed with a red shirt and white pants.